-It is also possible to remove the enlarged tooth and replace it with a false tooth that matches the shape and color of the surrounding teeth.
+It is also possible to remove the enlarged tooth and replace it with a false tooth, a dental implant, that matches the shape and color of the surrounding teeth.
 Your dentist would have to refer you to an oral surgeon for this procedure.

 Find a Cosmetic Dentist Near You